-Sildenafil works by increasing blood flow to the penis, making it easier for you to get and maintain an erection when you’re sexually aroused.
+Sildenafil works by increasing the amount of blood flowing to your penis, thereby making an erection easier to obtain when you’re sexually aroused.

 However, like almost all medications, sildenafil does have the potential to cause side effects.
-Side effects can include headaches, muscle aches, nasal congestion, dizziness, facial flushing and more.
+Side effects of sildenafil can include headaches, muscle aches, nasal congestion, dizziness, facial flushing and more.

-Tadalafil, or Cialis®, is another PDE5 inhibitor.
-Developed in the 1990s and approved by the FDA in 2003, tadalafil is a longer-lasting ED drug that provides similar effects to sildenafil.
+Tadalafil, or generic Cialis®, is another PDE5 inhibitor.
+Developed in the 1990s and approved in 2003 by the FDA, tadalafil is a significantly longer-lasting ED drug that provides effects similar to sildenafil.

-With a 17.5 hour half life, tadalafil remains active for up to 36 hours after it's taken.
+Thanks to its 17.5-hour half life, tadalafil can work for up to 36 hours after it's taken.
 This makes it the longest-acting of the erectile dysfunction drugs on the market today.